idaholab/moose/modules/heat_transfer/doc/content/modules/heat_transfer/sqa/heat_transfer_sdd.md

 The {{module}} module inherits the
 [software dependencies and limitations of the MOOSE framework](framework_sdd.md#dependencies-and-limitations), as well as the dependencies and limitations of the [ray tracing module](ray_tracing_sdd.md#dependencies-and-limitations).
-The Heat Conduction module does not support modeling heat transfer due to convection, e.g. bulk fluid motion.
+The Heat Transfer module does not support modeling heat transfer due to convection, e.g. bulk fluid motion.
 The Navier-Stokes module must be used for that purpose.
 !template-end!